MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/azure-monitor-providers.md

 > Ensure Node Exporter keeps running after node reboot.

 ## Provider type: IBM Db2

-You can configure one or more providers of provider type IBM Db2 database.
+You can configure one or more IBM Db2 providers.
+The following data is available with this provider type:

-In public preview, you can expect to see the following data with the IBM Db2 provider:

-- DB availability
+- Database availability
-- Number of Connections
+- Number of connections
-- Logical and Physical Reads
+- Logical and physical reads
-- Waits and Current Locks
+- Waits and current locks
-- Top 20 Runtime and Executions
+- Top 20 runtime and executions

 ![Azure Monitor for SAP solutions providers - IBM Db2](./media/azure-monitor-sap/azure-monitor-providers-db2.png)
 -